codepath/android_guides/Building-a-Simple-Chat-Client-with-Parse.md

             // any network interceptors must be added with the Configuration Builder given this syntax builder.networkInterceptors().add(httpLoggingInterceptor);

-            // set applicationId and server based on the values in the Back4App settings.
+            // Set applicationId and server based on the values in the Back4App settings.
             Parse.initialize(new Parse.Configuration.Builder(this)
                  .applicationId("YOUR_APPLICATION_ID") // Application ID from Back4App Dashboard
                  .clientKey("YOUR_CLIENT_KEY") // Client Key from Back4App Dashboard